top of page

 *Note: Although reading the book in advance is encouraged, it is not a requirement for participating in this session.
 Please join us no matter your reading/listening status!

 We will discuss the book in a plenary setting, and you will have the option to continue discussions for the full hour.
-This year, we will invite readers to share a favorite passage and solicit input about how Reciprocity might be realized in our own lives.

 Accessing the book: In addition to checking out a physical book from your local library or purchasing a copy from your favorite bookseller, it is also available on many of your favorite platforms as an eBook and as an audio book.

-Moderator: Ayla Aymond, WA State Parks & Summit Agenda Planning Committee
+Moderators: Ayla Aymond, WA State Parks & Summit Agenda Planning Committee

-4:30 - 5:00 PM Pacific – NEW Self-Selecting Cohort Activities!
+4:30 - 5:00 PM Pacific – NEW Slate of Self-Selecting Experiential Activities!

 Zoom Meetings link: this is the same link as the one for the 1:15pm session above (no need to log out over the course of the afternoon)